Where to celebrate the Fourth of July in Las Vegas valley

 Road closures on parade day begin before 3 a.m. and continue until noon.
 Parade organizers are suggesting using RTC 210, which is the nearest transportation route available or use Lyft rideshare, which is new this year.
 There will be two dedicated drop-off and pick-up locations close to the parade route.
 One will be near Hills Park and one will be near Hillshire Drive and Village Center Circle.
 You can learn more about the Lyft offer here.

 Parade organizers said no parade or viewing set-up is allowed before 7 a.m. on July 3.
 Items placed before that time will be removed and donated.
-All persons and their property must remain on the curb.
+Everyone and their property must remain on the curb.

 Henderson - Heritage Park, M Resort, Lake Las Vegas